 The problem is industry-wide with every facet of the construction industry feeling the squeeze for skilled construction labor.
 Fleet owners struggle to locate reliable drivers to operate their trucks.
 Construction companies are having a hard time hiring site crews, dispatchers, and other pivotal positions.
 And material producers are struggling to find employees and haulers.

-Although there’s no instant fix to finding top quality candidates, you can be proactive and stack the deck in your favor with the following strategies for finding skilled construction labor:
+Although there’s no instant fix to finding top quality candidates, you can be proactive and stack the deck in your favor with the following strategies on how to find skilled construction labor:

 - Develop a social media presence